sevidmusic/Roady/README.md

 OutputComponents are defined via [`dsh --new OutputComponent [APP_NAME] [OUTPUT_COMPONENT_NAME] [OUTPUT_COMPONENT_CONTAINER] [OUTPUT_COMPONENT_POSITION] [OUTPUT]`](#dsh---new-outputcomponent)

 4. Define an OutputComponent for the HelloWorld App

+   Note: OutputComponents and DynamicOutputComponents defined in OutputComponents.sh
+         should always use the `"${app_name}"` variable to indicate the `[APP_AME]`.
+         This only applies to calls made to dsh from within an App Package's OutputComponents.sh, always specify the App's actual alphanumeric name when calling dsh from the command line.

    Run: `vim "$HOME/HelloWorld/OutputComponents.sh"`

    Add: `dsh -n OutputComponent "${app_name}" HelloWorld OutputContainer 0 "Hello World"`